lsst-dm/scipi_docs_prototype/functionalframework.rst

 -----------------------------------------

-- \- CoaddSrcTransformTask --Transform measuremenents made on coadds to calibrated form.
+- \- CoaddSourceTransformTask --Transform measuremenents made on coadds to calibrated form.
 This is a specialization of RunTransformTaskBase which operates on measurements made on coadds.
 Refer to the parent documentation for details.

 - \- DecorrelateALKernelTask -- Decorrelate the effect of convolution by Alard-Lupton matching kernel in image difference.

-- \-  ForcedSrcTransformTask -- Transform forced_src measuremenents to calibrated form.
+- \-  ForcedSourceTransformTask -- Transform forced_source measuremenents to calibrated form.

 - \- LoadReferenceObjectsTask -- Abstract base class for tasks that load objects from a reference catalog in a particular region of the sky.